 Many programmable thermostats run on batteries.
 When you’re switching to a smart thermostat, you’ll learn that many need a C wire, or common wire, for power.
 If you don’t have this wire, your new thermostat might cause your heating and cooling system to have glitches.

 You can find out if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Take off the thermostat and find the wiring.

-- If you have two thick wires, you may be able to install a smart thermostat with an adaptor designed for high-voltage systems.
+- If you have two thick wires, you may be able to use a smart thermostat with an adaptor designed for high-voltage systems.
 Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to replace it.

 Do Nest or ecobee Need a C Wire?

-Trust Freed Heating & Air Conditioning for Your Smart Thermostat Installation Needs
+Rely on Freed Heating & Air Conditioning for Your Smart Thermostat Installation Needs

 At Freed Heating & Air Conditioning, we’re always looking for methods to keep you cozier while keeping heating and cooling bills reasonable.
 If you have questions about switching to a smart thermostat without a C wire, give us a call at 309-323-9584.
 We can help you choose the right model for your home and even put in new wiring if necessary.